Datacenter Activation Coordination mode

 Topic Last Modified: 2016-01-29

 Datacenter Activation Coordination (DAC) mode is a property of a database availability group (DAG).
 DAC mode is disabled by default but should be enabled for all DAGs with two or more members that use continuous replication.
 DAC mode shouldn't be enabled for DAGs that use third-party replication mode unless specified by the third-party vendor.

-For example, consider a scenario where a primary datacenter contains two DAG members and the witness server, and a second datacenter contains two other DAG members.
-In this scenario, the DAG is not in DAC mode.
+For example, when a primary datacenter contains two DAG members and the witness server, and a second datacenter contains two other DAG members, the DAG is not in DAC mode.
 The primary datacenter loses power, so you activate the DAG in the second datacenter.
 Eventually power to the primary datacenter is restored, and the DAG members in the primary datacenter, which had quorum before the power failure, will start up and mount their databases.
-Because the primary datacenter was restored without network connectivity to the second datacenter, and because the DAG was not in DAC mode, the active databases within the DAG entered a split brain condition.
+Because the primary datacenter was restored without network connectivity to the second datacenter, and because the DAG was not in DAC mode, the active databases within the DAG enters a split brain condition.

 DAC mode includes a protocol called Datacenter Activation Coordination Protocol (DACP).
 When DAC mode is enabled, DAG members won't automatically mount databases even if they have quorum.
 Instead DACP is used to determine the current state of the DAG and whether Active Manager should attempt to mount the databases.